pivotal/docs-tap/scc/building-from-source.hbs.md

 `GitRepository` object created for keeping track of the changes to a repository:

 - `gitImplementation`: name of the Git implementation (`go-git`) to fetch the source code.
-- `gitops_ssh_secret`: name of the secret in the same namespace as the workload where credentials to fetch the repository are found.
+- `source_credentials_secret`: name of the secret in the same namespace as the workload where credentials to fetch the repository are found.

 You can also customize the following parameters with defaults for the whole cluster.